top of page

 4. Prepare documentation: Income proof, credit checks, and family financial details will be needed.

-5. Agree on terms: Draft clear legal agreements with your family to protect everyone involved.
+5. Agree on terms: Draft clear legal agreements with our family to protect everyone involved.

 6. Plan for the future: Consider how and when the family security will be released.